eclipse-iceoryx/iceoryx/doc/website/concepts/best-practice-for-testing.md

 The latter overlaps with a case from the **ZOM** part, which illustrates that these are not always clearly separated.

 **Exercise Exceptional Behavior** means to not only test the happy path, but also the negative one.
-Basically to test with silly inputs and check for a graceful behavior like the previous example with division by 0.
+Basically, you should test silly inputs and check for a graceful behavior like the previous example with division by 0.
 The linked blog post explains [negative testing](https://www.softwaretestinghelp.com/what-is-negative-testing/) in a more thorough way.

 The catchwords can be used to draw simple scenarios which nicely fits to the AAA pattern.
 A non-exhaustive list of these scenarios are

 - overflow
 - underflow
 - wrap around